Home > Energy Guides > Gas & Electricity Bills > Standard Variable Tariffs

 I’m on a standard variable tariff, what do I need to watch out for?

-If you’re on a standard tariff, first make sure that you aren’t paying a lot more than you should.
-Run a price comparison and see if there are much cheaper deals elsewhere.
-If you need flexibility, then compare to other deals without exit fees.
+If you’re on a standard tariff, make sure that you're checking in on what you're paying at least every three months when the price cap changes.
+Run a price comparison to see if there are cheaper deals elsewhere.

 Are standard variable tariffs any good?